bertacsevercan/tina-zita.v2/README.md

 ![license](https://img.shields.io/badge/license-MIT-blue.svg) ![version](https://img.shields.io/badge/version-0.4.9-blue.svg)

+## We won 3'rd place in the Impact HUB Istanbul Innovation Hackathon with M.Y-Inventory!

 ## Description

 M.Y-Inventory is an Inventory Management System that contains user-friendly modules which are Admin Dashboard, Inventory, Orders, Recipes, and Tutorials with 3 different language supports and fully responsive across all devices featuring different use cases for mobile use.